EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/02_dockerDesktop.md

 that kubectl has been configured to run; the current one will have a '*' under the left-most 'current' column.

-Once kubectl is pointed to docker-desktop, from the top of the Ethereal Engine repo, run `helm install -f </path/to/agones-default-values.yaml> agones agones/agones` to install Agones and `helm install local-redis redis/redis` to install redis.
+Once kubectl is pointed to docker-desktop, from the top of the iR Engine repo, run `helm install -f </path/to/agones-default-values.yaml> agones agones/agones` to install Agones and `helm install local-redis redis/redis` to install redis.